dormakaba/images/README.md

-# images
+# dormakaba Public Resources

-This repository is used to provide images over the web for testing purposes in other tools that need an image url to the image.
+This repository is used to provide public resources like images, static files, etc.